~/mager.co/tech $ cat article.md

 Right now I have:

-• a standalone version of the TUI, now published at github.com/mager/llocal
+• a standalone TUI at github.com/mager/llocal

 • a shared ~/LLM model/runtime folder